nottrobin/robinwinslow.uk/_posts/2013-07-04-how-is-my-blog-going.md

 ---
 layout: post
 title: "How is my blog going?
-A review"
+An exploration"
+description: "A little personal wondering about how my blog's going, what I would like it to be, and how to make it so."
+tags:
+    - personal
+    - blogging
 ---

-I've [previously explored][existential-blog] the problem of prolific vs quality blogging before.
-Now, over 6 months later, I still have a very similar problem.
+I've done some [existential exploration][existential-blog] about this blog before.
+Now, over 6 months later, I still have very similar problems.

 Very modest success
 ===